ShanedraSingh/Age-Calculator/readme.md

 ## Thank You

-Thank you for exploring the To-Do App!
+Thank you for exploring the Age Calculator!
 Your feedback is valuable.
 If you have any suggestions or thoughts, feel free to share them with us. 😊

 ---